steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 4. Then, we will use [systemd](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files) service to automate the process in the next part

-Wanna update files later after you deploy your wbsite?
+Wanna update files later after you deploy your website?

 1. You have to repeat the command **$cargo run --release** whenever you tweaked your Rust files.